fjphangzhou/tmp/readme.txt

-git has a mutable index called stage. git has to be changed. git the second time to change the readme.
+git has a mutable index called stage. git has to be changed. git the second time to change the readme. the boss is stupid to use the SVN.